william-masdon-oracle/ai-gpu-solutions/dcgm_gpu_monitoring/dcgm/dcgm.md

 6. Verify the Setup:

-    * Check the running Docker containers(it may take a few seconds until the container is started):
+    * Check the running Docker containers, still connected as `root`(it may take a few seconds until the container is started):

         ```
         <copy>